See below for information on the following appeals.

 PLEASE NOTE: Submitting unnecessary or redundant information will delay review of your file.
 We recommend that you accept your initial award offer and plan to cover preliminary costs from your current aid package, employment, and family resources.
 An advisor will review your appeal and notify you by mail of the outcome.
 Because the financial aid workload is heaviest during the summer months, appeals are usually evaluated after the fall semester begins.
 All appeals will be reviewed in date order of receipt.

-For additional information, including documentation required to support your appeal in the relevant category, view the following exceptional circumstances appeal forms.
 The Exceptional Circumstances Appeal – Income Reduction includes options for reduction in parent income, student income, and student/spouse income.
 If there are other special circumstances not covered by the topics below that have had a serious negative financial impact on your family, use the Income Reduction Appeal, check “Other,” and provide a personal statement and supporting documentation.

 Exceptional Circumstances Appeal - Child Care Expenses/Elementary/Secondary School Tuition